open-contracting/kingfisher-summarize/docs/users.rst

 This how-to guide describes how to:

 -  Add a user
--  Grant a user read-only access to *some* tables created by Kingfisher Views
+-  Grant a user read-only access to *some* tables created by Kingfisher Summarize
--  Grant a user read-only access to *all* tables created by Kingfisher Views and Kingfisher Process
+-  Grant a user read-only access to *all* tables created by Kingfisher Summarize and Kingfisher Process
 -  Remove a user

 Add a user